Hi, I’m Karen. I am a sociologist and researcher interested in sexual health.

 This has led to my research interests evolving beyond so-called ‘bugs and babies’, towards gender-based violence, wellbeing and god forbid we think of sex as pleasurable!
 As a sociologist, I’m drawn to the influences upon sexual health that stem beyond the individual, such as community and socio-cultural levels of influences.
 In recent years I have become increasingly drawn to the capability approach for its expanded evaluative space, which could be a useful framework for the evaluation of sexual health and wellbeing interventions.

 I have held research contracts at University of Glasgow, the MRC/CSO Social and Public Health Science Unit and I am currently a Reader at Glasgow Caledonian University (GCU).
-At GCU, I am a member of the Sexual Health and Blood Borne Virus Research Group, and also a member of the Justice, Violence and Gender Research Group.
+At GCU, I am a member of the Sexual Health and Blood Borne Virus Research Group, and the Gender Research and Equalities Network (GREeN).

 If you click on ‘podcasts’ in the menu at the top of the page you can hear my interviews with researchers or practitioners about their work.
 I really enjoy doing these as it engages me in conversations with researchers and practitioners on a variety of sexual health topics, from intersex to HIV prevention, to sexual violence.